jzstraley/docsref/docs/blog/posts/blog-support-just-landed.md

 was something that was desperately missing from Material for MkDocs' feature set.
-While everybody agreed that blogging support was a blind spot, it was not obvious whether MkDocs could be extended in a way to allow for blogging as we know it from [Jekyll] and friends.
+While everybody agreed that blogging support was a blind spot, it was not obvious whether MkDocs could be extended in a way to allow for blogging as we know it frods.
 The [built-in blog plugin] proves that it is, after all, possible to build a blogging engine on top of MkDocs, in order to create a technical blog alongside your documentation, or as the main thing.